 About Filing for Divorce in Irvine

-If you’re a resident of Irvine or Orange County, and know that going through a divorce is the right thing for you and your spouse, the divorce lawyers at Boyd Law can make the process much easier on your family.
+If you’re a resident of Irvine or Orange County, and know that going through a divorce is the right thing for you and your spouse, the Irvine divorce lawyers at Boyd Law can make the process much easier on your family.
 Working with a Southern California high quality law firm during a divorce can help you protect your individual rights, and your rights as one part of a relationship.
 Retaining a skilled a family law specialists attorney doesn’t mean your divorce will take longer or result in conflict.
 It simply means that you have someone in your corner during a difficult and often complex legal process.

 You must qualify as a California resident to file for divorce within the state.
 This means that you or your spouse must have lived in California for at least the last six months and at least three months in the county where you want to file.
 If you and your spouse are living separately in two different counties, you can file in either county.
 Boyd Law will work with you in the county in which you want to file.
 If you don’t qualify as a California resident, you can file for legal separation until you do meet the requirements.

-As your divorce lawyers in Irvine, Boyd Law can provide legal advice and can help you and your spouse agree on important matters such as child custody, child support agreements, spousal support, housing, marital property division, and other family law matters.
-We have decades of experience practicing divorce and family law in California, and know how best to direct your specific case.
+As your divorce lawyers in Irvine, Boyd Law can provide legal advice and can help you and your spouse agree on important family law issues such as child custody, child support agreements, spousal support, housing, marital property division, and other family law matters.
+We have decades of experience practicing divorce and family law in Orange County, Southern California, and know how best to direct your specific case.
 We are professional, aggressive, and thorough in our divorce litigation methods.
-We will listen carefully to your unique goals for your divorce, and help you achieve them through the proper legal processes.
-To start your case with a free consultation in Irvine, give us a call.
+Our Irvine family law specialists will listen carefully to your unique goals for your divorce, and help you achieve them through the proper legal processes.
+To start your Orange County divorce case with a free consultation in Irvine, give us a call.
 The divorce attorneys at our law offices are here to help you through this difficult process.
 For a free consultation from legal representation with a proven track record, call us at 949.753.1028 or contact us via our free online form.